 I’m a little early, to be honest, when I step into the Ramón Monegal showroom on the bustling commercial strip Carrer de Calvet, but at least this gives me ample opportunity to look around in peace.
 Ensconced in low light I find dark timbers, embossed gilt wallpapers, and ceiling-high shelving, which to my mind speak not so much of a flagship store as of the intimacy of a connoisseur’s library.

 Then Ramón Monegal enters the showroom, accompanied by Laura, his daughter.
 Later, I get to meet the rest of the fifth generation posse, namely Oscar and Hector, Laura’s brothers: all three already involved in the family business.
 The maestro — casually dressed in black, and with minimalist wire-rimmed spectacles on his nose — is suited to this environment to a t.
 Which is hardly surprising given that the interior design of the space is entirely his own.
 He gives me a warm welcome and leads me to the seating at the rear of the showroom, past shelves on which the Monegal scent collections are neatly lined up in flacons that have a hinged Bakelite lid doubtless inspired by old inkwells.

 Ramón Monegal with Laura and Oscar.
-Photo: Ramón Monegal.
+Photo courtesy Ramón Monegal.

 Writing with perfume.